RodoRuiz97/Optiplex-7040-Monterey-12.2.1-OpenCore-0.7.8/README.md

 Apply Save setting and Exit.

-*I Created my self with SSDTime in WINDOWS 10 PRO X64
+*I Created my self with SSDTime WINDOWS 10 x64

 °UEFI Variables
 In order to run macOS successfully a number of EFI BIOS variables need to be modified.
 The included OpenCore bootloader contains an updated